echobind/bisonapp/README.md

 1. Create a new request test using `yarn g:test:request`
 1. Run `yarn test` to start the test watcher
 1. Add tests cases and update schema code accordingly
-1. The graphql playground can be helpful to form the proper queries to use in tests.
+1. The GraphQL playground (localhost:3000/api/graphql) can be helpful to form the proper queries to use in tests.
 1. `types.ts` and `api.graphql` should update automatically as you change files.
 Sometimes it's helpful to open these as a sanity check before moving on to the frontend code.

 ## Frontend